 If any of these warning labels are on a product, it is a good sign that such products would be damaging to the environment.
 Be sure to properly dispose of household hazardous materials to prevent storm water pollution.

 Disposing of Household Hazardous Waste – Voucher Program

 The Adams-Clermont Solid Waste District and Environmental Enterprises have partnered to offer a disposal voucher for Clermont residents looking to dispose of hazardous wastes around their homes.
 If a resident is willing to bring the hazardous materials to Environmental Enterprise’s location at 4650 Spring Grove Avenue in Cincinnati, the Solid Waste District will issue that resident a voucher for payment.
 All the resident has to do is call the District at 732-7745 and let them know what hazardous materials they have.
 The District will mail the voucher, which the resident will take along with the materials to Environmental Enterprises, and the District will pick up the disposal fee.

 Disposing of paint: Unfortunately, there are no local outlets for recycling or disposing of paint.
-The best way to dispose of latex and oil-based paint is to allow it to dry, and then it can be safely disposed of with your regular household wastes.
-The drying process can be quickened by mixing the paint with cat litter, sawdust, by leaving the paint can lid off, or by pouring the paint onto paper.
+The best way to dispose of latex paint is to allow it to dry, and then it can be safely disposed of with your regular household wastes.
+The drying process can be quickened by mixing the paint with cat litter, sawdust, or by leaving the paint can lid off.
 Used paint should never be dumped into the storm drain.
 Remember – these storm drains do not lead to a treatment plant – they empty directly into our rivers and streams.

 Handling Household Hazardous Waste

 Here are some ways to prevent storm water pollution when using hazardous products.